-The Internet is always said to connect people and make the world smaller, but whereas anonymity and privacy rules in online boards and forums, dominating the world of text, video conferencing truly pulls people together the way they meant to be pulled together: face-to-face.
+The Internet is always said to connect people and make the world smaller, but whereas anonymity and privacy rules in online boards and forums, dominate the world of text, video conferencing truly pulls people together the way they are meant to be pulled together: face-to-face.

 All that ties in beautifully with any business, because at its core, video conferencing is: cheaper than ever, easy to set up, and all about better communication within and outside the company’s walls.

 It depends on your industry and the size of your company, but for the most part, funding and running a small business can be an incredible amount of stress.
 Video conferencing can make running a business easier in multiple ways – for one, it can completely eliminate the need for an office.

 Companies can still meet each other face-to-face in a single video call with dozens of participants, and find a way to efficiently manage operations.
 The key is finding a quality video conferencing provider to make conference calls seamless.

 While one option for using video conferencing is to make outsourcing more feasible, another is to cut down on travel time and money when meeting clients.
 Professional video conferencing software can’t replace a face-to-face meeting, but it can replace some face-to-face meetings while maintaining a positive image of your company.

 2. Cut meetings short through video conferencing

 It’s not exactly rocket science to figure out that meetings are a waste of time – in most cases, that is.
 The concept of a meeting works – assemble your company to go over, brainstorm, and discuss the important matters of the day, week, or month.
 But in reality, they’re gaping black holes in many people’s work schedules.